 What is AI image recognition?

 AI recognition allows the software to analyze a photo and identify objects in it.
-Not only does it recognize whether it’s a portrait or a landscape, but it can also even recognize the people on it and much more.
+Not only does it recognize whether it’s a portrait or a landscape, but it can also recognize the people on it and much more.
 The capabilities and accuracy depend on each software.

 How do AI-generated photos work?

 AI-generated photos are images created from scratch.
-It uses Generative Adversarial Network – which was invented in 2014 by Ian Goodfellow and is divided into two neural networks.
-One of them generates the image, and the other uses all the data collected from millions of photography to score how real it is.
+It uses a Generative Adversarial Network – which was invented in 2014 by Ian Goodfellow and is divided into two neural networks.
+One of them generates the image, and the other uses all the data collected from millions of photographs to score how real it is.
 Once the score goes back, the first part can improve it and send it to score again as many times as necessary to generate an original AI photo.

 What is AI photo enhancement?

 AI photo enhancement tools use AI technology to retouch your images simply by uploading or providing one-click tools.
 Most photo edit programs and apps incorporate AI photo enhancement tools.